 - Book trusted, recommended hotels and do it before you leave home.
 When you arrive take their advice on where to go and where not to go if it is offered.

 - Do make sure all your documents are in order - passport valid for minimum 6 months after your departure date from Egypt etc.

 - Apple iPhones have a Health app already installed when you buy it and the icon is a white square with a little red heart on it.
 This app can be accessed even if your phone is locked and awareness of this is increasing.
 You can record your medical information and family contact details etc here - it's a good idea to use it.
 You can also download this kind of app for Samsung and other phones - but I don't know how aware all medical personnel are on this subject.

 Get the right perspective on safety

 Group Travel is a good option - if you are nervous about Egypt

-Come to Egypt and have a wonderful time! - Mara, 16 April 2018
+Come to Egypt and have a wonderful time! - Mara, Nov 2019